 The Group's ferrochrome smelting operations require large amounts of electrical energy from a reliable supplier at reasonable tariffs.
 The Group is supplied with electricity by Eskom, the South African national electricity utility.
-A period of tight electricity supply, beginning in 2008, was characterised by frequent load shedding and load curtailments.
-The tight supply came to an end during late 2016 and early 2017 and there is currently a surplus of electricity supply.
-During the period of tight supply, the Group participated in Eskom's Demand Management Programmes to manage and control the impact of restricted electricity supplies on its operations.
-The current surplus electricity supply is the result of a reduction in demand associated with the closures of large-scale industrial users (including some of the Group's competitors), increased availability of the Eskom fleet after improved maintenance programmes and the accelerated completion of the new build generation programme that will bring another 9,600MW onto the grid.
-The Group has been and believes it will continue to be relatively well-positioned to take advantage of market conditions due to its energy efficient and proprietary technology.
+During any periods of tight supply, the Group participates in Eskom's Demand Management Programmes to manage and control the impact of restricted electricity supplies on its operations.
+The Group has been and believes it will continue to be relatively well-positioned to take advantage of market conditions due to its electrical-energy efficient proprietary technology.